txemaotero/gaddlemaps/README.md

 ### pip installation

-**NOTE: THIS DOES NOT WORK YET, IT HAS NOT BEEN UPLOADED TO PIPY**

-This is the simplest method to install the module just running
+This is the simplest and prefered method to install the module.
+In order to install gaddlemaps just run:

 ```bash
 pip install gaddlempas --upgrade
 ```

+This method will autodetect wether the requirements for the optimized c++ backend are available and, if possible, will install the module with the optimized backend.
+If the dependencies are not met, it will install the native python version of the backend.
+The dependencies necessary for the backend are detailed in the section [configuring the c++ backend](#configuring-the-c-backend).

 ### Building from source
 #### Prerequisites